-Winner of the Classical Association of the Midwest and South First Book Award for 2016
+Winner of the Classical Association of the Midwest and South (CAMWS) First Book Award for 2016

-Andrew Heiskell Post-doctoral Rome Prize Winner for the American Academy in Rome 2011
+Winner of the Andrew Heiskell Post-doctoral Rome Prize and Fellow of the American Academy in Rome 2010-11

 Contributing Faculty, Claremont Colleges Intercollegiate Classics Program and Late Antique-Medieval Studies (LAMS) Program